roidrage/paperplanes/_posts/2011-12-09-the-magic-of-consistent-hashing.md

 ### Consistent Hashing Enables Partitioning

 When you have a consistent hash, everything looks like a partition.
 The idea is simple.
-Consistent hashing forms a keyspace, which is also called contiuum, as presented in the illustration.
+Consistent hashing forms a keyspace, which is also called continuum, as presented in the illustration.
 As a node joins the cluster, it picks a random number, and that number determines the data it's going to be responsible for.
 Everything between this number and one that's next in the ring and that has